DataDog/integrations-core/docs/dev/legacy.md

 ### Installing your Integration locally

-When your Integration is merged into the `integrations-extras` repository, we generate packages so that others can easily install your Integration (see the [Installing Core & Extra Integrations guide][11].
+When your Integration is merged into the `integrations-extras` repository, we generate packages so that others can easily install your Integration.
 However, you may want to install your Integration locally before it's merged.

 To run locally, first copy your `check.py` file into the Datadog Agent's `checks.d` directory and rename it to `my_integration.py` (using the actual name of your integration).